GrayNeel/SoftEngProject-EZShop/Deliverables/GUIPrototype.md

 ## Use Case 6: Manage Inventory and Catalogue

-When the manager selects the inventory funcionalities, they can acces to 3 functionalities.
+When the manager selects the inventory funcionalities, they can access to 3 functionalities.
 In this case, the inventory manager wants to manage the catalogue.
 ![](GUI_images/InvManager_1.png)
 ![](GUI_images/InvManager_15.png)

+They can select the category of the product and look for products fastly.

 ![](GUI_images/InvManager_16.png)
 ![](GUI_images/InvManager_17.png)
 ![](GUI_images/InvManager_18.png)